 Click REGISTER NOW to be taken to the online registration page.
 The 2018 Regatta Run will be on Saturday, October 20.
 Start walking, or jogging… and get excited… watch the PROMO VIDEO BELOW.

-Professional Photos from Freeze Frame Photography are now available for your FREE DOWNLOAD.
+Regatta Run Professional Photos from Freeze Frame Photography are always available for your FREE DOWNLOAD.
 Thank you, Jennifer and Mike Harris of Freeze Frame!

-Mark your calendar and reserve the date of Saturday, October 21, 2017 for the 9th annual Regatta Run, a 5K Run/Walk that raises money for the Cpl.
+Time is running out!
+Register now and join us on Saturday, October 20, 2018 for the 10th Annual Regatta Run, a 5K Run/Walk that raises money for the Cpl.
 Matthew Lembke Scholarship Fund at Tualatin High School.
 Held in conjunction with the West Coast Giant Pumpkin Regatta, this is a fun Saturday for the whole family.

 The race was created in honor of Corporal Matthew Lembke, who lost his life from wounds sustained on his third tour of duty- this one in Afghanistan, June 2009.
 To celebrate Matt’s character and service, a scholarship fund has been created in his name.
 100% of the proceeds from the Regatta Run go into the scholarship fund.

 The start and finish line is at Tualatin Community Park.
-The course is flat, fast, and friendly.
+The course is mostly flat, fast, and friendly.
 We had to make a small adjustment due to Cook Park being closed to events due to sewer construction.
 This year’s route starts in Tualatin Community Park, past the dog park, over the foot bridge, turns around before shelter 4, and back.
 There is a little hill in this new route, but not a big one.